a-bateman/clips/README.md

 Telegram for LOLicense: https://t.me/lolicense

-***A current list of the programs, their status and what they are intended to replace can be found in files.txt.***
+***A current list of the programs, their status and what they are intended to replace can be found in files.md.***

 ## Goals
 The end goal of clips is to provide users with a MIT-Like licensed group of CLI utilities in the vein of GNU Coreutils.
 It will also expand upon the GNU set of utilities to provide additional functionality.
 The source code, written in c/c++, should be easily understood, conform as closely as possible to c++ standards and hold close to the philosphy of Unix.
 Each program should do one job and do it well.